koachgg/Agentic_Linkedin_Post/GITHUB_SETUP.md

 1. Go to [GitHub.com](https://github.com)
 2. Click "New repository" or go to https://github.com/new
 3. Name it: `linkedin-post-generator`
-4. Add description: "AI-powered LinkedIn post generator with multi-step agentic workflow"
+4. Add description: "🚀 Enhanced AI-powered LinkedIn post generator with real-time web search, performance metrics, and content moderation"
 5. Choose **Public** for open-source sharing or **Private** for personal use
 6. **Don't** check "Add a README file" (we already have one)
 7. Click "Create repository"